FarronF/limerick-council-meetings/meetings/2016/04/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st March 2016.md

  Suggestions in relation to the appointment of a city centre manager were positive but

-support staff would also be required.---
+support staff would also be required.
+---
 3

 In response to issues raised by Members, Dr. Ring made the following points :